-This is the most extent sector of the Festival, gathering galleries from all over the world.
-Works by renowned and newcomers artists spread alongside the curves of the epic building designed by Oscar Niemeyer during SP-Arte.
+This is the broader sector of the Festival, presenting important galleries from Brazil and abroad.
+Works by established and rising artists take over the curves of the iconic building designed by Oscar Niemeyer.

-Renowned Brazilian cultural institutions were at SP-Arte, with actions that strengthen visibility of their collections and understanding of art in general.
+Renowned Brazilian cultural institutions participate in SP-Arte 2020, in order to enhance the visibility of their collections and the understanding of art in general.